-Cash and cash equivalents consist of OTS's account at the Department of the Treasury, various imprest funds and other accounts in Washington, DC and at regional offices, and funds invested overnight by Treasury on behalf of OTS.
+Cash and cash equivalents consist of OTS's account at the Department of the Treasury (Treasury), and funds invested overnight by Treasury on behalf of OTS.

 INVESTMENTS HELD TO MATURITY

 Effective January 1, 1994, OTS adopted Statement of Financial Accounting Standards No. 115, "Accounting for Investments in Certain Debt and Equity Securities".
 Under the statement, OTS is required to classify investment securities under three categories: (1) trading, (2) available for sale, and (3) held to maturity.
 All of the agency's investments consist of U.S. Treasury obligations.
 OTS has the intent and ability to hold these investments to maturity.
 Therefore, all investments are classified as held to maturity and are stated at amortized cost.
 Premiums and discounts are amortized over the term of the investments using the straight-line method, which approximates the interest method.